25 Aug, 2021 Overcoming threats to the bicultural journey of the NZ Church

-Finally, I’ve been in numerous conversations where it’s been apparent to me that someone, passionate about the bicultural journey, has attempted to lead others in it – but has forgotten that leadership through change is always leadership through change.
-For sure – a growing understanding of our bicultural roots might be a righteous journey, but anything that is led too forcefully or quickly can lead to misunderstanding and resistance.
+Finally, I’ve been in a few conversations where it’s been apparent to me that someone, passionate about the bicultural journey has attempted to lead others in it a little too fast.
+Leadership through change is always leadership through change.
+Anything that is led too quickly or forcefully lead will run the danger of being misunderstood or resisted.

 I’ve seen people leave churches.
 I’ve seen people leave movements.
 And I’ve heard a lot of people express frustration.

-To illustrate with two stories which might be useful here: A pastor in a church of a couple of hundred took a few years before he even started saying ‘Kia ora’ at the start of a church service.
+A pastor in a church of a couple of hundred took a few years before he even started saying ‘Kia ora’ at the start of a church service.
 He wasn’t personally very exposed to things-Māori, and there were very few Māori in the congregation.
 To have forced the journey would have lacked authenticity – and might have felt like tokenism.
-What he did do was expose the staff to things-Māori, especially including hearing the stories of history which brought a growing appreciation of the importance of Te Tiriti o Waitangi.
+But what he did do was expose the staff to things-Māori, especially including hearing the stories of history which brought a growing appreciation of the importance of Te Tiriti o Waitangi.
 The culture of this church continues to change – but slowly.
 I’m suggesting this is wise.

 For the contrast – in another related local church the pastor was Māori.
 The suggestion to him was to not try to change the culture to ‘be bicultural’ – but instead to simply release himself to be more freely who is as a Māori when leading in his church.
 Six months later the number of Māori attending his congregation had increased significantly, and even some Pākehā when leading the service were praying Karakia in Te Reo, or giving a benediction in Te Reo, at their own choosing.
 The matter wasn’t discussed or encouraged.
 It happened naturally.

-To note it, these two churches are friends and both took the same journey, with the same exposure to encouragements, at the same time.
-The difference in outcome related to the different dynamics of their congregations – and what they both did as leaders was good and wise!
+To note it, these two churches are friends and both took the same journey, with the same exposure to the same encouragements, at the same time.
+The difference in outcome related to the different dynamics of their congregations – and I suggest the way these two different pastors led their two different congregations was good and wise!

-When a journey through change is forced it can cause damage – even when the motive and direction is good.
+When a journey through change is forced it can cause damage – even where motive are good.